softwareconstruction240/softwareconstruction/chess/4-database/debugging-tips.md

 It's fun to assume that your database will always be named "chess", but the AutoGrader will break that assumption!

 The auto-grader inserts a new `db.properties` file for grading with most of the values different from those in your file.
-(For example, instead of calling the database chess, it will call it chess123456)
+(For example, instead of calling the database chess, it may call it chess123456)

 Run through the following verifications in your code:
 - Check for any place you may have hardcoded any values from `db.properties`.
 - Check each SQL statement, including where you create tables, for the database name.
   - For example, use `INSERT INTO table` instead of `INSERT INTO database.table`.
 - The `getConnection` method inside `DatabaseManager` already sets up the connection to use your database, so you shouldn't need to specify the database name if you are using that method to obtain your connections.

 #### CasE SEnSiTiVitY